kmddd59/emojis/README.md

 #Emoji List

-Here you will find a list of emojis that are in the GitHub project if you wish to use this please credit me i have taken a lot of time to make this repo the blobs (not done yet) are the hardest part as i have over 170 that are un-named so i need to rename them once done this will be the only list that i know of that will have named blob emojis
+Here you will find a list of emojis that are in the GitHub project if you wish to use this please credit me i have taken a lot of time to make this repo the blobs are the hardest part as i had over 170 that didn't have names so i needed to rename them

 <br><br><br>